-Aikido is a martial art for body & mind.
-Its origin lies in the ancient art of the sword fighting of the Japanese Samurai knights.
+Aikido is a Japanese martial art for developing and unifying body and mind.
+Its origin lies in the ancient art of the sword fencing by the Samurai knights.

+Aikido roughly translates to the way of harmonising energies.
 In Aikido, an attack is not blocked but redirected by means of dynamic, flowing and seemingly effortless movements, and finally controlled.
-Therefore, coordination and flexibility are more important than strength and weight, which makes Aikido accessible to everybody.
+This is achieved by blending in with the initially opposing movement and intention while staying calm and centered.

-We practice Aikido in a dynamic, focused and respectful way, with using the Aikido techniques to approach and internalise the underlying principles of Aikido.
-As there are no competitions in Aikido, it is not about winning or losing, but practicing and advancing in connection with each other.
+We practice Aikido in a dynamic, focused and respectful way.
+In the process, the different Aikido techniques are used to approach and internalise the underlying principles.
+As there are no competitions in Aikido, it is not directed at winning or losing, but improving oneself in cooperation with each other.